5 Ways to Get Rid of Pigeons at Industrial Facilities

 #1 Prevent pigeons from settling

-Ensure that you use repellent for pigeons to keep these unwanted visitors at bay.
-Bird gels are typically poured into small trays and placed around the roof and ceiling beams.
+Use a repellent for pigeons to keep these unwanted visitors at bay.
+Bird gels, which look like clear silicone, are typically poured into small trays and placed around the roof and ceiling beams.
 They manipulate birds’ ultraviolet vision and trick them into sensing that an area is dangerous.
 Since pigeons like the easy life, they are unlikely to stick around if they feel threatened.

 If you do not want to use bird gels, find a sticky or slippery substance to paint over areas where pigeons might land or nest.
 However, this is a messy approach and needs to be repeated at least biannually.
 These substances collect dust and dirt, making them less tactile and lubricated, reducing their effectiveness.